-The Computer Science field is ever growing and changing, requiring motivated problem solvers in today’s technology driven world.
-The Computer Science Associate in Applied Science Degree program is designed to prepare students for entry-level positions within Information Technology (IT).
+The Computer Technology field is ever-growing and changing, requiring motivated problem solvers in today’s technology-driven world.
+The Computer Technology Associate in Applied Science Degree program is designed to prepare students for entry-level positions within Information Technology (IT).

 Key Learning Objectives

-Graduates with the Associate in Applied Science Degree in the Computer Science Program should be able to:
+Graduates with the Associate in Applied Science Degree in the Computer Technology Program should be able to:

 - Install, configure, troubleshoot, maintain, and upgrade personal computer systems hardware and software.

 - Effectively design and manage networks and efficiently operate them.

 - Use effective troubleshooting strategies and techniques in corrective a variety of computer system hardware and software problems.

 - Install, configure, navigate, and manage modern client and server network operating systems.